AlexGarciaPer/AlexGarciaPer/README.md

 **Data Analyst & BI Specialist @ SciY-Bruker**

-I work at the intersection of data engineering, analytics, and business intelligence — building ETL pipelines, analytical models, and interactive dashboards that drive real impact.
+I work at the intersection of data engineering, analytics, and business intelligence — building ETL pipelines, analytical models, and interactive dashboards.

 ---